George Sax Receives N.D. Illinois Award for Excellence in Pro Bono Service

 Partners Lead Seminar at the North Shore Labor Counsel

-Sarah Marmor is Lead Editor for New DRI Book
+Sarah Marmor Serves as Editor of New DRI Book

 Chicago Lawyer Interviews Stephanie Scharf About Strategies for Diversity